WestDRI/wgpages/content/annex.md

 1. update the repository: `git commit -m "moved <filename> out of the annex"`
 1. delete the file `rm <filename>`

-Another solution that we will see later is:
+An alternative solution (we'll see `ga drop` later when we work with remotes) could be:

 ```sh
 ga drop --force <filename>   # drop a local copy (object)